scott2b/GradeScott/README.md

 coursera_autograder grade local grader ./submission "{\"partId\": \"${partId}\"}" --dst-dir .
 ```

 ## Usage outside of Coursera

 In theory, it seems that you should be able to run the [Coursera autograder](https://github.com/coursera/coursera_autograder)
 as your own service.
 I have not yet tested this out.
 Please let me know if you do.

+## TODO / Roadmap

+ - Provide an example assignment
+ - Attempt self-hosting of Coursera's grader
+ - Custom weights on tests.
+Tests currently are just 1/n where n is the total number
+   of tests run.
+This might not be ideal in some cases.
+ - Support multiple-file submissions.
+ - Randomizer tools for creating tests that are different each time within a set of parameters.
+   (e.g., we want to provide clear feedback about what the student got wrong, but we
+   don't want students to just hard-code functions to match expected test results)